Live Debugging

 In the status section, you can see the amount of debug data received so far, as well as the connection status.

-Any time during live debugging, you can click the Save session
+Any time during live debugging, you can click the Save session button to serialize debug data to a file.

-If you also wish to open the saved file right away, choose the Save session and open
+If you also wish to open the saved file right away, choose the Save session and open button.

 Log Console